btroop/btroop/docs/README.md

 >
 >
   ><b>OKR, data, reporting and tooling management for cross-org PMO</b>
-  >- Influenced corporate strategy by facilitating the development of organization-wide OKRs for 10 different sustainability programs scoped to 10, 1 and 1/2 year time frames and by leading the OKR rollout across the company's 14 major business groups
+  >- Influenced corporate sustainability strategy by facilitating the development of organization-wide OKRs for 10 different sustainability programs scoped to 10, 1 and 1/2 year time frames and by leading the OKR rollout across the company's 14 major business groups
-  >- Implemented program processes to incrase
+  >- Enabled efficient scaling and automation of in-scope program management functions by guiding client through program architecture design
-  >- Guided client
+  >- Assisted client in creation and implementation of a cross-company data platform by leading business-side stakeholders through requirements development process and facilitating collaboration with development teams
-  >- Improved PMO efficiency by designing and building a business-focused process for collecting and managing Organized business-side intake and management process around tooling requests so that ideas were vetted and mature when handing to technical product and development teams for building
+  >- Improved PMO efficiency by designing and building a process for systematically collecting, tracking, vetting, defining and maturing business-centric tooling requests in preparation of handoff to technical product and development teams for development
   >- Fostered consultant growth through career coaching and development
 >
 >---
-  ><b>Product management for org operations</b>
+  ><b>Product management for organizational operations</b>
-  >- Successfully delivered resource management tool to client by observing stakeholder activities, aggregating stakeholder feedback, developing and prioritizing backlog and collaborating with development team to ensure build met business needs
+  >- Successfully delivered resource management software tool to client by collecting requirements and feedback from stakeholders, developing and prioritizing feature backlog and collaborating with development team to ensure build satisfied business needs
   >- Delivered Enterprise-
   >- Reduced by designing
   >- Developed prioritized backlog